syarul/webpack-tape-run/README.md

 Runs webpack with the generated output bundle in browser with tape-run (headless or non-headless) and parses the output as tape.
 This works well with ```webpack --watch``` as it will run your test every time a file changed.

+## Webpack 5.x.x changes

+Updated to support Webpack 5.x.x, some modules require in the webpack config for this to work :-
+- path-browserify
+- stream-browserify
+- process/browser

 ## Usage

 ```javascript